Building a Frontend for Calyx

 By setting is_external=True

-Compiling Map
+Compiling map

-For every map or reduce node, we need to generate Calyx code that iterates over an array, performs some kind of computation, and then stores the result of that computation.
+node, we need to generate Calyx code that iterates over an array, performs some kind of computation, and then stores the result of that computation.

 For map